-Robert Linxe, who was born in the Basque region and founded La Maison du Chocolat, was one the major proponents of using ganache in his chocolates; that slightly-airy amalgamation of chocolate and cream.
+I was excited to finally visit the famed kitchen of La Maison du Chocolat, just outside of Paris.
+Robert Linxe, who was born in the Basque region founded La Maison du Chocolat.
+He was one the major proponents of using ganache in his chocolates; that slightly-airy amalgamation of chocolate and cream.
 Then he went on to develop a flavor palette of ganache-based chocolates…and the rest is one of the most successful stories in chocolate history.

-Other flavors at La Maison due Chocolat include Andalousie, whose ganache had the unusual taste of sugary orange peel, not quite fully-candied so the little citrusy pieces of zest had a nice crystally-crunch.
-And Maiko, while not my favorite, was invented for the Japanese market with a little bite of fresh ginger.
-(I usually love fresh ginger and chocolate so was surprised I didn’t find this as exceptional as the others.)
+Other flavors at La Maison du Chocolat include Andalousie, whose ganache had the unusual taste of sugary orange peel, not quite fully-candied so the little citrusy pieces of zest had a nice crystally-crunch.

 La Maison du Chocolat